gvwilson/sdxpy/en/src/binary/index.md

 1.  existing text files using ANSI would have to be transcribed, and
 2.  documents would be two or four times larger.

-The solution was a new standard called [%g unicode Unicode %] with two parts.
+The solution was a new two-part standard called [%g unicode Unicode %].
 The first part defined a [%g code_point "code point" %] for every character:
 U+0065 for an upper-case Latin "A",
 U+2605 for a black star,
 and so on.
+(The [Unicode Consortium site][unicode] offers a complete list.)

 The second part defined ways to store these values in memory.
 The simplest of these is [%g utf_32 "UTF-32" %],
 which stores every character as a 32-bit number.
-This wastes a lot of memory—if the text is written in a Western European language, UTF-32 uses four times as much storage as necessary—but since each character is exactly the same size it's very easy to process.
+This scheme waste a lot of memory if the text is written in a Western European language, since it uses four times as much storage as is absolutely necessary, but it's easy to process.

 The most popular encoding is [%g utf_8 "UTF-8" %],
-which is a [%g variable_length_encoding "variable length encoding" %].
+which is [%g variable_length_encoding "variable length" %].
 Every code point from 0 to 127 is stored in a single byte whose high bit is 0, just as it was in the original ASCII standard.

-What if the high bit in the byte is 1?
-In that case,
-the number of 1's after the high bit but before the first 0 tells UTF-8 how many more bytes that character is using.
+If the top bit in the byte is 1, on the other hand, the number of 1's after the high bit but before the first 0 tells UTF-8 how many more bytes that character is using.
 For example,